Windows screen dimmer

-Display Dimmer gives you a clean way to dim external monitors and laptop screens without relying on Windows to expose a brightness control for every display.
+Display Dimmer gives you a clean way to dim external monitors and laptop screens, even when Windows does not show a brightness slider for every display.

 What a good screen dimmer needs to handle

-A Windows screen dimmer should work across more than one perfect monitor.
+A Windows screen dimmer should work across real monitor setups, not just one perfect display.
 Real setups include external displays, laptop panels, docks, KVMs, USB-C hubs, TVs, HDR modes, and monitors that only partly support hardware control.

-Display Dimmer is built around that messiness.
-It tries hardware brightness where it makes sense, then gives you a software dimming fallback when hardware control is missing or flaky.
+Display Dimmer is designed for that mixed reality.
+It uses hardware brightness where it makes sense, then gives you a software dimming fallback when hardware control is missing or unreliable.

-• DDC/CI hardware brightness changes the monitor's own brightness setting when your display and cable path support it.
+Changes the monitor's own brightness setting when your display and connection support it.

 You can mix these methods per display, so one monitor can use true hardware brightness while another uses gamma dimming.